 If you can’t beat them, join them.
 Amazon FBA is a natural next step to help you grow your business.
 But sending out your first shipment can be ripe with potential problems.

-On today’s episode, we’ve got a novice and a pro weighing in on the intricacies behind FBA, including the differences between a UPC, FNSKU, and an ASIN, along with expert tips for optimizing your FBA experience and nailing it right from the get go.
+On today’s episode, we’ve got a novice and a pro discussing how to ship to Amazon FBA and the intricacies behind FBA shipping, including the differences between a UPC, FNSKU, and an ASIN, along with expert tips for optimizing your FBA experience and nailing it right from the get go.

 Andrew: Welcome to the eCommerceFuel podcast, the show dedicated to helping high six and seven-figure entrepreneurs build amazing online companies and incredible lives.
 I’m your host and fellow eCommerce entrepreneur, Andrew Youderian.